Introduction

 What the Ellipses Show: Local Quadratic Forms of the Metric

-Each ellipse in the tessellation is a Fisher ellipse - the level set
+Each ellipse in the tessellation is a confidence ellipse of the Fisher metric — the level set

 \[